 One way the Savior comforted Joseph Smith while he suffered in Liberty Jail was by teaching him that “all these things shall give thee experience, and shall be for thy good” (Doctrine and Covenants 122:7).
 This truth can bless the children when they face their own trials.

-To help the children recognize that our trials “shall be for [our] good” (Doctrine and Covenants 122:7), talk to them about how our muscles grow when we carry something heavy.
-Let them pretend to lift a heavy object or do hard work.
-Explain that going through hard times can help our spirits grow—if we turn to the Lord for help.
-Share some examples that the children you teach would relate to.
-Invite them to repeat with you the phrase “All these things shall … be for [our] good.”
+To help your children recognize that our trials can “be for [our] good” (Doctrine and Covenants 122:7), you could talk with them about how our muscles grow when we carry something heavy.
+You could even invite them to lift a heavy object.
+Then you could talk about how going through hard times can help our spirits grow—as we turn to the Lord for help.
+Share some examples from your life.”

 Why is adversity for our good?
 Adversity can help us become more like Jesus Christ; It can help us to develop empathy, patience, kindness, humility, faith and trust in God, reliance on God, etc. Ask the children if they would like to share how an adversity they suffered was for their gain.